 The 1-Wire bus has by definition only a single data line.
 Each device (master or slave) interfaces to the data line via an open drain or 3-state port.
 This allows each device to "release" the data line when the device is not transmitting data so the bus is available for use by another device.
-The 1-Wire port of the DS1822-PAR (the DQ pin) is open drain with an internal circuit equivalent to that shown in Figure 9.
+The 1-Wire port of the DS1822 (the DQ pin) is open drain with an internal circuit equivalent to that shown in Figure 10.

-The 1-Wire bus requires an external pullup resistor of approximately 5 k Ω ; thus, the idle state for the 1-Wire bus is high.
-If for any reason a transaction needs to be suspended, the bus must be left in the idle state if the transaction is to resume.
+The 1-Wire bus requires an external pullup resistor of approximately 5 k $\Omega$ ; thus, the idle state for the 1-Wire bus is high.
+If for any reason a transaction needs to be suspended, the bus MUST be left in the idle state if the transaction is to resume.
 Infinite recovery time can occur between bits so long as the 1-Wire bus is in the inactive (high) state during the recovery period.
-If the bus is held low for more than 480 μ s, all components on the bus will be reset.
-In addition, to assure that the DS1822-PAR has sufficient supply current during temperature conversions, it is necessary to provide a strong pullup (such as a MOSFET) on the 1-Wire bus whenever temperature conversions are taking place (as described in the PARASITE POWER section).
+If the bus is held low for more than 480 $\mu$ s, all components on the bus will be reset.

-HARDWARE CONFIGURATION Figure 9
+HARDWARE CONFIGURATION Figure 10